Bridged Clustering: Semi-Supervised Sparse Bridging: Experiments

 \subsection{Experimental Overview}

 We evaluate \bc's ability to predict the output features $\mathcal{Y}$ (e.g., DNA sequences or text captions) from the input features $\mathcal{X}$ (e.g., images).
+Since \bc is bidirectional, we also test the inverse by predicting input features $\mathcal{X}$ from output features $\mathcal{Y}$.

 For each dataset, we simulate a disjoint data setting by designating a small subset of datapoints as the supervised set, which contains paired input-output examples.
 The remaining datapoints are divided into two unpaired sets: one with input-only features and the other with output-only features, mimicking independent data sources.
-During training, the model leverages 3 sources of information: (1) unpaired input features ($\mathcal{X}$), (2) unpaired output features ($\mathcal{Y}$), and (3) a small set of paired examples $(x_i, y_i) \in \mathcal{X} \times \mathcal{Y}$.
-For evaluation, we assess the model's ability to recover the missing output features $\mathcal{Y}$ of the input-only datapoints $\mathcal{X}$.

-One of the advantages of \bc is its bidirectionality.
-Thus, in addition to predicting $\mathcal{Y}$ from $\mathcal{X}$, we also test the inverse by predicting input features $\mathcal{X}$ from output features $\mathcal{Y}$.
+We run experiments in two different settings: transductive, where the model has access to the unlabeled test inputs during training (with test outputs withheld), and inductive, where evaluation is performed on entirely unseen test data.

-We compute the Mean Squared Error (MSE) between the predicted and the ground-truth output features.
-In image captioning tasks, outputs are text embeddings; thus, we map each predicted embedding to its nearest neighbor in the unpaired output set.
-We then compute the MSE between this retrieved embedding and the ground-truth caption embedding (see details in Appendix~\ref{app:details}).
+\textbf{Metrics.} We compute the Mean Squared Error (MSE) between the predicted and the ground-truth output features.
+For our BIOSCAN experiment, we directly measure the MSE between the algorithm-predicted embedding vector and the ground truth DNA embedding vector.
+In all three image captioning tasks (WIT/Flickr30k/COCO), we consider an additional metric that directly measures the accuracy of the predicted caption: BLEU score, besides the MSE.
+Since our outputs are text embeddings, we map each predicted embedding to its nearest neighbor in the available output set, which is a text embedding that corresponds to some actual text.
+We retrieve this text as our predicted caption.
+We then compute the BLEU score between this retrieved caption and the ground-truth caption. (see details in Appendix~\ref{app:details}).